RAPZ0D/My-Python-Projects-/README.md

 2. Weather Comparison Tool Part 1
 3. Weather Comparison Tool Part 2
  You can refer the juypter notebook to view the outptus of the code

+## Lab 4
+In Lab 4 I have focused on connecting to a SQL server using python, for this lab I have used postgres, but you can use any SQL tool that you like.
+By using the psycopg library I provide the login credentials and connect it.
+In the second step I actually get data from the openweather API and then store it in my Database by creating a table using python
+In this Lab I have done:
+1. Connecting to Postgres using the login credintials
+2. Accessing the Openweather API
+3. Storing the data in the Database by creating a table